-Trump says ‘high degree of certainty’ Charlie Kirk shooter in custody
+Trump says ‘high degree of certainty’ Charlie Kirk gunman in custody

+US president says suspect was turned in by someone ‘close to him’ and that he hopes he gets ‘the death penalty’.

-United States President Donald Trump has said that “with a high degree of certainty” that the gunman suspect in right-wing commentator Charlie Kirk’s killing has been caught.
+United States President Donald Trump has said that “with a high degree of certainty” that the gunman in the killing of right-wing commentator Charlie Kirk has been caught.

 Trump said on Friday that a minister, who is also linked to law enforcement, turned in the suspect to authorities.
-“Somebody that was very close to him” Trump said.
+“Somebody that was very close to him,” Trump said.

 Trump told Fox & Friends that he hoped the suspect got “the death penalty”.

-The FBI and state officials on Thursday had released photos and a video of the person they believe is responsible.
+The FBI and state officials on Thursday released photos and a video of the person they believe is responsible.
 Kirk was shot as he spoke to a crowd gathered in a courtyard at Utah Valley University in Orem.

 The president said he was informed of the suspect’s arrest “five minutes before I walked in” the studio, praising local authorities for their coordination.
 “They did a great job, everybody worked together.
 It all worked out,” he said.